Nuclear missile base now popular tour

 Nike base takes you back to the ’60s

-The highly effective tour led by master storyteller Howell (one of four who give tours) begins by evoking the era.
+Our highly effective tour led by master storyteller Howell begins by evoking the era.
 When this base was built, Bob Dylan was singing A Hard Rain’s A-Gonna Fall and the daily weather report included information on radiation levels in the atmosphere (because of all the nuclear testing being done.)
 People were building fallout shelters in their backyards.

 “And we were doing duck-and-cover drills in school – as though that was going to help,” Howell said.
 I remember it well: Nuclear war seemed very possible, some thought inevitable.